alessoh/ASI-GO-3/README.md

 Artificial SuperIntelligence GO type
 # ASI-GO-3: Autonomous System Intelligence - General Optimizer

 A simplified implementation of the ASI-ARCH architecture for general problem-solving tasks.
+This is the upgraded version according to chapters 3-7 in the book.

 ## Overview